Georgia-Pacific Hardwood Sawmill

 Site Cleanup Plan

-EPA conducted a range of community involvement activities at the Georgia-Pacific Hardwood Sawmill site to solicit community input and to ensure that the public remains informed about site activities throughout the cleanup process.
+EPA conducted a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
 Outreach efforts included public notices and meetings.

 Washington County Public Library